bytewax/bytewax/docs/examples/crypto-sockets.md

         yield AdvanceTo(epoch)
 ```

-Now that we have our web socket based data generator built, we will write an input builder for our dataflow.
+Now that we have our websocket based data generator built, we will write an input builder for our dataflow.
 Since we're using a manual input builder, we'll pass a `ManualInputConfig` as our `input_config` with the builder as a parameter.
 The input builder is called on each worker and the function will have information about the `worker_index` and the total number of workers (`worker_count`).
 In this case we are designing our input builder to handle multiple workers and multiple currency pairs, so that we can parallelize the input.
 So we will distribute the currency pairs with the logic in the code below.
 It should be noted that if you run more than one worker with only one currency pair, the other workers will not be used.

 ```python
 from bytewax.inputs import ManualInputConfig